Dabomb6521/is6700/README.md

 When ready to run the devcontainer, navigate to repo location and run `code .`

-It will open vscode click the button <button style= "background-color: #24AFF2; font-family: consolas">Open in devcontainer</button>
+It will open vscode click the button <button style= "background-color: #24AFF2; font-family: consolas">Reopen in Container</button>

 Or optionally press (`Ctrl+Shift+P`) then type `Dev Containers: Reopen in Container`